Virtium: Description

-Virtium in September 2017 debuted its StorFly M.2 NVMe SSDs supporting industrial temperatures, or I-Temp (−40 °C to +85 °C), and drawing an industry-low 3 W of power.
-The company in 2019 expanded its StorFly family of SSDs to include industrial 3D NAND-based drives, followed by the StorFly-XR (for extra rugged) line of highly ruggedized SSDs using 3D NAND flash and XR-DIMM memory modules designed for military and aerospace applications.
+In September 2017, Virtium debuted its StorFly M.2 NVMe SSDs that supported industrial temperatures, or I-Temp (−40 °C to +85 °C), and drew an industry-low 3 W of power.
+In 2019, the company expanded its StorFly family of SSDs to include industrial 3D NAND-based drives, followed by the StorFly-XR (XR is an initialism for "Extra Rugged") line of highly ruggedized SSDs using 3D NAND flash and XR-DIMM memory modules designed for military and aerospace applications.
 Virtium expanded the StorFly family further in 2019 with the addition of a four-terabyte SSD with industrial-temperature support and integrated data protection.
-The company in early 2020 brought to market its free StorKit SSD software suite for SSD qualification, migration from SLC and MLC to higher-density flash, and monitoring and maintenance of drives deployed locally or remotely.
-Also in 2020, Virtium announced it the StorFly SSD family through the addition of higher-capacity 2.5-inch SATA, M.2 SATA and M.2 NVMe drives with I-Temp support.
-To address industrial-grade storage's increasing role in edge computing, Virtium later in 2020 collaborated with SolidRun to prequalify select Virtium SSDs, memory and SSD software for SolidRun computer-on-module and network computing platforms targeted at 5G communications systems.
-In early 2021, Virtium further expanded its SSD family with the Series 6 line of NVMe, I-Temp-supported drives focused on data-intensive workloads that was among Electronic Design magazine's Embedded Products and Solutions of the Week.
+In February 2020, the company brought to market its free StorKit SSD software suite for SSD qualification, migration from SLC and MLC to higher-density flash, and monitoring and maintenance of drives deployed locally or remotely.
+Also in 2020, Virtium announced an expansion to the StorFly SSD family through the addition of higher-capacity 2.5-inch SATA, M.2 SATA and M.2 NVMe drives with I-Temp support.
+To address the increasing role of industrial-grade storage in edge computing, Virtium collaborated with SolidRun later in 2020 to prequalify select Virtium SSDs, memory and SSD software for SolidRun computer-on-module and network computing platforms targeted at 5G communications systems.
+In early 2021, Virtium further expanded its SSD family with the Series 6 line of NVMe, I-Temp-supported drives focused on data-intensive workloads which was among Electronic Design magazine's Embedded Products and Solutions of the Week.
 Storage-industry journalist and author Tom Coughlin illustrated the need for durable solid-state storage for industrial-embedded applications in a 2021 Forbes article, which featured Virtium, its SSDs and the drives' applications.
 In May 2021, Virtium debuted the StorFly CFexpress PCIe Gen 4 Removable NVMe SSDs, the industry's first solid-state drives to incorporate NVMe, the PCI Express 4.0 interface and I-Temp in the highly compact CFexpress form factor.